rlannon/ura_rtl/README.md

 ## Messages

 Messages are objects that actors use to communicate.
-They encode data using a generic type interface, implemented through NaN-boxing.
+They encode data using a generic type interface.